alessio-git21/CNN-gender-and-emotion-recognition-realtime/README.md

 https://user-images.githubusercontent.com/100300894/184353856-1b598501-12f4-47a4-b5de-dfc459564d79.mp4

-## A brief description of the project
+## A brief description
 Two CNNs are trained: one CNN for gender recognition ([dataset for gender recognition](https://www.kaggle.com/datasets/maciejgronczynski/biggest-genderface-recognition-dataset)) and the other one for emotion recognition ([dataset for emotion recognition](https://www.kaggle.com/datasets/ananthu017/emotion-detection-fer)).
 The datasets are downloaded using the kaggle API.

+The CNN for gender recognition is based on the pre-trained VGG16 model.

 Recognizable emotions are: angry,happy,neutral,sad and surprised.
 The emotion dataset also contain images for "disgusted" and "feaful", we have decided not to consider these two emotions to make the task easier for the CNN (looking at some other notebooks it is clear that these two emotions are difficult to recognize).